dkrivoruchko/ScreenStream/README.md

 The Android mobile application enables users to view their device screen directly in their web browser.<br>To access this feature, no additional software is required other than the mobile application itself, a web browser, and an internet connection (for Global mode).

-Google Play version contains ads, F-Droid, AAPKS or FirebaseFree versions are Ad-free.
+Google Play versions supports both **Global mode (WebRTC)** and **Local mode (MJPEG)** with ads included.<br>
+Versions from F-Droid, AAPKS, or FirebaseFree builds in GitHub Releases are Ad-free and support only **Local mode (MJPEG)**.

 <a href='https://play.google.com/store/apps/details?id=info.dvkr.screenstream'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="100"/></a> <a href="https://f-droid.org/packages/info.dvkr.screenstream/" target="_blank"><img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="100"/></a> <a href="https://aapks.com/apk/screen-stream/"><img src="https://aapks.com/get.png" alt="Get it on AAPKs" height="100"/></a>

 ## Description

-ScreenStream offers two work modes: **Global mode** and **Local mode**.
+ScreenStream offers two work modes: **Global mode** (in Google Play Store version only) and **Local mode**.
 Both modes aim to stream the Android device screen but function differently.
 They are independent of each other, with unique functionalities, restrictions, and customization options.
 The application uses Android [MediaProjection](https://developer.android.com/reference/android/media/projection/MediaProjection) feature and requires Android 6.0 or higher.

 Important Warnings: